Skip to content

 You can sell Google stock if you see the company performing differently than expected or after reaching your desired financial goal.

 If you’re working with an advisor, they can create a sale order for you.
-However, if you have your own broker account, simply log on, navigate to the stock’s detail page, input the number of shares or dollar amount you want to offload, and tap sell.
+However, if you have your own broker account, the process is nearly identical to buying Google stock.
+Simply log on, navigate to the stock’s detail page, input the number of shares or dollar amount you want to offload, and tap sell.

 Pros and cons of buying Google stock